The cost of shipping includes packing, packing materials and time as well as postage and forwarding charges.

 Shipping is by letter post, using the Royal Mail postal service.
-We use air-mail letter post for overseas customers.
+We use air-mail letter post for overseas customers and so the packages are passed to your own postal service once they enter your country.
 In all cases, delivery is to your door.
 We do not, at present, use courier services.

 Packages sent by normal post services cannot be tracked.
 If you require “signed for” delivery this is available during check-out.
 We will then send you the packet number when we tell you of despatch.